395px

 They spoke with tears in their eyes for the brothers they lost and said it was progress

 How can it be progress?
-I asked him, confused, disgusted
+I asked them, confused, disgusted

 And you got a chance, we come from a time and a place where you couldn't get justice